 About

 Built as a non-sectarian place of worship in 1870, Union Chapel’s unique octagonal design rises into a soaring open cupola with diamond-pane glass windows.
-Its excellent acoustics, ethereal airy interior, and seating in the round makes an event in this structure intimate a memorable experience.
+Its excellent acoustics, ethereal, airy interior, and seating in the round make an event in this structure intimate and memorable.

-Union Chapel was built (1870) during a time when summer visitors came to the Vineyard by steamer and flocked to the Methodist camp meetings in the neighboring Camp Ground.
+Union Chapel was built during a time when summer visitors came to the Vineyard by steamer and flocked to the Methodist camp meetings in the neighboring Camp Ground.
+Concerned about fostering a quiet and dedicated religious environment, the Methodists built a fence around the Camp Ground to separate practitioners from the rest of the town.
 Lacking a central chapel, the Oak Bluffs Land and Wharf Co. decided to build a chapel where all forms of theology could be practiced.
 From the start, Union Chapel has hosted preachers of different denominations from all over the Northeast, each taking the pulpit in turn.
+A series of services from the 1930s included Presbyterians, Lutherans, Baptists, and Episcopalians.
 To this day, Union Chapel remains a non-denominational place of worship, drawing large crowds for diverse services every summer.
+This model enabled families from diverse backgrounds to partake of the inspirational atmosphere of the island during annual meetings and spiritual revivals, even if not part of the Methodist gatherings at the Martha’s Vineyard Camp Ground Association.
+Today, Union Chapel continues to offer island visitors and residents with a space for non-denominational services and is also used for a wide array of events, including lectures, films, concerts, dance and performing arts.

 Connect with this landmark